Non-lethal weapon: Caltrops

 Simple rows or clusters of sharpened sticks (also known as punji sticks), and the use of small caltrops have been a feature of anti-infantry warfare for centuries.
 They are known to have been in use since Roman times and may have been used earlier: the concept was familiar to the 4th century BC Greeks, who used rocks, brush, nets and trees placed in the path of enemy conveyances on land or ensnarement devices hidden under water to achieve the same result: stop the enemy or suspected hostile in his tracks for examination or to prevent or limit incursions.
 Contemporary caltrops look something like large jacks from the childhood game.
 Placed in the path of oncoming wheeled or tracked vehicles, they are meant to foul wheels, destroy tires and tracks, and incapacitate vehicles.

 However, due to the difficulty of mass-producing them in the pre-modern age, they were rarely used except in the defense of limited areas or chokepoints, especially during sieges, where they were used to help seal breaches.
 Increasing ease of production still did not prevent these methods from slowly falling out of favor from the late Middle Ages onward.

 Caltrops are still sometimes used in modern conflicts, such as during the Korean War, where Chinese troops, often wearing only light shoes, were particularly vulnerable.
 In modern times, special caltrops are also sometimes used against wheeled vehicles with pneumatic tires.
 Some South American urban guerrillas as the Tupamaros and Montoneros called them "miguelitos" and used these as a tactic to avoid pursuit after ambushes.

 Riot gun

 In current usage a riot gun or less-lethal launcher is a type of firearm that is used to fire "non-lethal" or "less-lethal" ammunition for the purpose of suppressing riots.
 Less-lethal launchers may be special purpose firearms designed for riot control use, or standard firearms, usually shotguns and grenade launchers, adapted to riot control use with appropriate ammunition.
 The ammunition is most commonly found in 12 gauge (18.5 mm/.729 inch) shotguns and 37mm (1.46 inch) or 40mm (1.57 inch) grenade launchers.

-In the United States, the term riot gun more commonly refers to a riot shotgun.
+In the United States, the term "riot gun" more commonly refers to a riot shotgun that shoots baton rounds or bean bag rounds.

+In recent years, law enforcement, military and other security organizations sometimes use a type of paintball marker-like weapon that shoot frangible pepper-spray projectiles, which rupture upon impact and release chemical aerosols that irritates the eyes and nose of nearby individuals.
+Such weapons are used generally in the role of stand-off weapons, where physical proximity to a suspect is deemed dangerous but deadly force is not warranted.
+The irritant payload may differ from product to product but is usually a capsaicinoid powder called PAVA (capsaicin II), and less frequently a liquid or gas.